List of Tales of Arcadia characters: Angor Rot

-A recurring antagonist of Trollhunters being the main antagonist of the second half of part one and secondary antagonist in part three.
+A recurring antagonist of Trollhunters being the main antagonist of the second half of first season and secondary antagonist of the third and final season.
 Angor Rot is an ancient troll warlock-assassin who hunts down Trollhunters and takes their souls.
 In medieval times, after Gunmar's war destroyed his village, Angor sought out power to protect his people.
 He traveled to Bulgaria's Black Sea and made a deal with Morgana, surrendering his own soul in return for his mystical powers.
 In part three, Morgana revived Angor Rot, returning his soul to accompany Gunmar to obtain the Staff of Avalon.
 In the series finale, Jim managed to convince him to see the error of his ways by reminding him of his past and who he was.
 He later aids Jim in his fight with Morgana on the bridge, holding her down while Jim impales both him and Morgana, sacrificing himself in the process.